Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Experiment

-{\em Effective-brilliance-boosting condition:} With the specified numerical values for $b,\lambda,\sigma,\Delta$, the condition in Eq.~(\ref{eq:Y}) for effective-brilliance boosting becomes $\Theta_0<32$ radians, which is always true; recall that $\Theta_0\approx125^{-1}$~radians.
-This establishes the experiment to indeed be in an SNR-boosting regime, a fact which is otherwise clear from the {post-phase-retrieval} experimental reconstructions in Figs~\ref{fig:Bee} and \ref{fig:recon}. {It is interesting to note, however, that while satisfaction of the collimation condition in Eq.~(\ref{eq:CollimationCondition2}) implies that sufficient propagation-based phase contrast is present in the middle panel of Fig.~\ref{fig:Bee}, such contrast is, as mentioned earlier, not evident to eye in the present dataset on account of the very large noise levels that have been chosen to demonstrate the low-fluence limit that can be tolerated by the method.} To estimate the actual SNR boost obtained in the present experiment, we use the purple and green boxed regions in the left-middle row of Fig.~\ref{fig:recon} to estimate the pre-phase-retrieval SNR, and use the purple and green boxed regions in the right-middle row of Fig.~\ref{fig:recon} to estimate the post-phase-retrieval SNR.
+{\em Condition for boosting of the effective degree of brilliance:} With the specified numerical values for $b,\lambda,\sigma,\Delta$, the condition in Eq.~(\ref{eq:Y}) for effective-brilliance boosting becomes $\Theta_0<32$ radians, which is always true; recall that $\Theta_0\approx125^{-1}$~radians.
+This establishes the experiment to indeed be in an SNR-boosting regime, a fact which is otherwise clear from the experimental reconstructions in Figs~\ref{fig:Bee} and \ref{fig:recon}.
+To estimate the actual SNR boost obtained in this experiment, we use the purple and green boxed regions in the left-middle row of Fig.~\ref{fig:recon} to estimate the pre-phase-retrieval SNR, and use the purple and green boxed regions in the right-middle row of Fig.~\ref{fig:recon} to estimate the post-phase-retrieval SNR.
 The ratio of these SNRs gives an SNR boost, due to the phase-retrieval step, of $45\pm 1$ (error bars estimated using similar regions of interest).
 If we instead use the yellow and green boxed regions, corresponding to a part of the object that has significantly smaller density, the estimated SNR boost (for the phase-retrieval step) is also $45\pm 1$.
 The SNR boost is relative to the previously-mentioned collimation-related flux reduction of a factor of 4, hence the effective SNR boost needs to be divided by $\sqrt{4}=2$ in order to properly quantify the {\em net} effect of (i) SNR reduction due to sufficiently-hard collimation needed to achieve propagation-based phase contrast, followed by (ii) SNR increase due to the subsequent phase-retrieval step.
 Thus the measured {\em net} SNR boost is $23\pm1$, corresponding to a net effective-brilliance boost of $530 \pm50$.
-Our experiments are therefore consistent with a boost in effective neutron brilliance of {{well}} over two orders of magnitude.
-This may be compared to: (i) the current state-of-the-art in x-ray experiments, which have reported effective-brilliance boosts well in excess of four orders of magnitude using Paganin-type phase retrieval \cite{SNRboost1,SNRboost2,SNRboost3,SNRboost4,SNRboost5}; (ii) the upper limit of Eq.~(\ref{eq:Y}), which indicates that increases in effective brilliance of up to seven orders of magnitude are theoretically possible, for the neutron case considered in the present paper.
+Our experiments are therefore consistent with a boost in effective neutron brilliance of over two orders of magnitude.
+This may be compared to the current state-of-the-art in x-ray experiments, which have reported SNR boosts well in excess of four orders of magnitude using Paganin-type phase retrieval \cite{SNRboost1,SNRboost2,SNRboost3,SNRboost4,SNRboost5}.
+However, we again emphasize that the situation is not as favorable for neutrons as it is for x rays: (i) the boost in the effective degree of brilliance is only two orders of magnitude in our neutron experiment, rather than over four orders of magnitude in contemporary x-ray experiments, and (ii) we have a more restricted domain of validity for the case of neutrons, when compared to the case of x rays.